Reducing Alert Noise: Composite Alerting and Conditional Logic in Graphite

 • request rate can dip temporarily due to uneven traffic distribution

 If alerts are triggered on any one of these conditions independently, they may fire even when the system is operating normally and this can lead to a different kind of alert noise.
 Instead of duplicate alerts, you get alerts that are technically correct but less actionable.
-So in essence, the problem is not within the metric grouping - the problem is context.
+So in essence, the problem is not with the metric groupings - the problem is context.

 Composite alerting allows you to define alerts based on multiple conditions instead of a single threshold.